run-ai/preinstall-diagnostics/README.md

       --cluster-domain ${CLUSTER_FQDN}
 ```

-### Air-gapped Environments
+### Air-gapped deployment
 - The container image should be provided to the customer as well:
-  * If the client environment is air-gapped, the image should be provided to them offline and pushed to their internal registry, and the binary should be run with `--image` to modify the image used:
+  * On air-gapped deployments, the diagnostics image should be provided by Run:ai support and manually pushed to the organization's registry.
+  * The binary should be run with `--image` parameter to modify the diagnostics image to be used:

   * Save the image locally
     ```
     docker save --output preinstall-diagnostics.tar gcr.io/run-ai-lab/preinstall-diagnostics:${VERSION}